-Women like Juanita Blocker, Blanche Thompson, Victoria DeLee, Dollree Mapp, and the Whitman Sisters are not traditionally featured in Black History month celebrations or history textbooks, but each of these stories contributes to our understanding of the complexities of African American history and the everyday pleasures and sorrows of black lives.
-These historical figures are not unknown, but they are hidden in the archives if scholars do not know to search for them by name.
-Black Quotidian models a research process that prioritizes exploration and curiosity, and offers new angles of inquiry into digital archives.
-The search functionality of digital archives is great when you know what you are looking for, but sometimes scholars need to get lost in order to find something new.
+Ultimately, Black Quotidian attempts to structure digital interaction as an act of joy.
+The method of research exploration I used lead me to several people, stories, and events from African-American history that were new to me.
+Historical figures such as Juanita Blocker, Blanche Thompson, Victoria DeLee, Dollree Mapp, and the Whitman Sisters are not unknown, but they are hidden in the archives if scholars do not know to search for them by name.
+The search functionality of digital databases is great when you know what you are looking for, but sometimes scholars need to get lost in order to find something new.

 The next section considers how the Scalar web-authoring platform compliments this model of research exploration.